 Among of five provinces in North-Central Vietnam, Thanh Hoa Province is surrounded by Son La, Hoa Binh, Ninh Binh provinces on the north, Nghe An Province on the south, East Sea on the east with 102km coastline, and Laos on the west.

 Tourists also like to discover Ben En National Park in Nhu Thanh, Nhu Xuan districts.
 The park is a complex of tropical forests, hills, mountains, rivers, springs, and Muc Lake.
-With natural landscapes and diversified flora and fauna, Ben En is suitable to eco-tourism, sightseeing, and scientific studies.
+With natural landscapes and diversified flora and fauna, Ben En is suitable for eco-tourism, sightseeing, and scientific studies.

-Cam Luong Fish Spring is another interesting place in Thanh Hoa, The stream contains thousands of fish that no one dares catch it.
+Cam Luong Fish Spring is another interesting place in Thanh Hoa, The stream contains thousands of fish that no one dares to catch it.
 Fish in the stream have red mouth and fins, and brown scales, resembling carp.
 Please come to this place to play with fish, visit beautiful caves and grottos, watch dancing performances of Muong people and enjoy traditional lam rice and can wine.

 Thanh Hoa is 153km from Hanoi, 62km from Ninh Binh, and 139km from Vinh (Nghe An).
 National Highway No.1A and North-South Express Train run through the province.
-There is National Highway No.15 linking to Nghe An and National Highway No.217 connecting to Laos via Na Meo Bordergate.
+There is National Highway No.15 linking to Nghe An and National Highway No.217 connecting to Laos via Na Meo Border gate.